Andrew Cuomo’s Top Aide Admits They Hid Data About COVID-19 Deaths As Nursing Home Scandal Deepens

 Melissa DeRosa, who serves as one of the top aides for New York Gov. Andrew Cuomo, admitted in a video call that their administration concealed data about the true number of nursing home deaths caused by the novel coronavirus due to fears of an investigation from the Department of Justice.

 According to The New York Post, DeRosa, who boasts the title of Secretary to the Governor, made the statements during a conference with other top Democratic lawmakers in the state.
-As captured in a recording of the call, the top aide claimed that Cuomo’s administration “froze” in August when faced with a legislative request to disclose a tally of COVID-19 deaths from nursing homes.
+As captured in a recording of the call, the top aide claimed that Cuomo’s administration “froze” in August when faced with a legislative request to disclose a tally of COVID-19 deaths in nursing homes.

 Instead of releasing the information, the Cuomo-led officials only offered the number of people who died while physically in the elderly care facilities — meaning that those who passed away in hospitals or even ambulances were not counted.